-In light of COVID-19, governments are following the advice of health officials by asking people to practice social distancing as a protective measure.
+In light of COVID-19, governments are following the advice of health officials by asking people to self-isolate as a protective measure.

 This is having a big impact on daily life as we know it and is limiting activities to the confines of our home.
 With that, it comes to no surprise that streaming and Internet-based services now play an even more important role in our lives, promoting a significant uptick in use.

 The increased data consumption through streaming services has a big impact on the bandwidth and overall quality of said streaming platforms but is also a huge stress test for our local internet providers.

 For today, everything you need to know will be explained below.
 As this situation with COVID-19 is constantly changing, we at Shadow want to be able to provide the most updated information on the status as it pertains to Shadow and you.
 We are aware that you will have many questions, so we will do our best to share real-time changes as soon as possible.

 Friday July 3: